-Semester 1 Semester 2 l
+Semester 1 Semester 2

 Day 1 Professional Context (20 Credits)

-Day 2 Design Research Study (40 Credits)
+Day 2 Visual Arts Research Stu (40 Credits) dy

 Day 1 Final Major F (60 Credits) Project

 Day 2

 This course requires a minimum attendance of 2 days per week at module specific activities, contact with module tutors is across the academic year beginning in early September and ending in May, over the duration of 30 weeks.
-Students are encouraged to attend college outside of timetabled contact with tutors by utilising self-directed learning within HE design studio spaces, progressing module activities independently across the whole working week.
+Students are able to attend college outside of timetabled contact with tutors by utilising self-directed learning within creative spaces, progressing module activities independently across the whole working week.

-The course has been designed to welcome students from a range of backgrounds and aims to create a group bond through initial induction, diagnostic and teamwork activities in module Professional Context, while giving increased independence to students within Design Research Study and Final Major Project.
+The course has been designed to welcome students from a range of backgrounds and aims to create a group bond through initial induction, diagnostic and teamwork activities in module Professional Context, while giving increased independence to students within Visual Arts Research Study and Final Major Project.

-Day 1 in semester 1 is devoted to creative and practical activities associated to module Professional Context, initially encompassing teamwork activities followed by independent activities.
-Within studio sessions introductory lectures, tutorials and group critiques are directed by the module leader before students move into individualised learning.
-The initial tutor led activities and teamwork element of semester 1 allows the opportunity for students that are likely to be from a range of educational backgrounds to successfully engage with the course.
+Day 1 in semester 1 will be devoted to creative and practical activities associated to module Professional Context, initially encompassing teamwork activities followed by independent activities.
+Within studio sessions introductory lectures, tutorials and group critiques will be directed by the module leader before students move into individualised learning.
+The initial tutor led activities and teamwork element of semester 1 will allow the opportunity for students that are likely to be from a range of educational backgrounds to successfully engage with the course.

-Day 2 in semester 1 begins with initial research orientated activities placing focus on the development of a Design Research Study theme, completing an initial research proposal, and developing research skills.
-Academic tutorials and seminars within studio sessions utilise the majority of contact time during day 2, where focus is on independent theoretical and contemporary creative issues.
-There is opportunity for tutors to support any established skill gaps that exist with individual students on a practical and academic basis.
+Day 2 in semester 1 will begin with initial research orientated activities placing focus on the development of a Visual Arts Research Study theme, completing an initial research proposal, and developing research skills.
+Academic tutorials and seminars within studio sessions will utilise the majority of contact time during day 2, where focus is on independent theoretical and contemporary creative issues.
+There is opportunity for tutors to support any established skill gaps that exist with individual students on a practical and academic basis during scheduled tutorials.

-Once Professional context has been submitted for assessment, prior to the Christmas break, the course team introduce the module Final Major Project as part of a proposal/pre-research stage to establish research study ideas before the end of semester 1.
-Students negotiate a themed project with tutors to ensure validity via studio session activities.
+Once Professional context has been submitted for assessment prior to the Christmas break, the course team will introduce the module Final Major Project as part of a proposal/pre-research stage to establish research study ideas before the end of semester 1.
+Students will negotiate a themed project with tutors to ensure validity via studio session activities.

-Semester 2 utilises both days of tutor contact with student attendance to progress the practical Final Major Project and allow students to discuss their ideas with more than one tutor.
-Tutor contact time is utilised for the benefit of supporting the development of Final Major Project with students via studio sessions.
-There is also opportunity to further support developments on the Design Research Study up to the point of submission, should it be needed.
+Semester 2 will utilise both days of tutor contact with student attendance to progress the practical Final Major Project and allow students to discuss their ideas with more than one tutor.
+Tutor contact time will be utilised for the benefit of supporting the development of Final Major Project with students via studio sessions.
+There is also opportunity to further support developments on the Visual Arts Research Study up to the point of submission, should it be needed, in place of tutorial discussion for module Final Major Project.

-Formative assessment, in the form of verbal and written feedback, is a key feature of this programme and on a continuing basis as part of studio session activities.
+Formative assessment, in the form of verbal and written feedback, will be a key feature of this programme and on a continuing basis as part of studio session activities.
 The course has been designed to allow fair and reasonable spacing between summative assessment activities across the academic year, ensuring that there are no bottle-necks in assessed activities.